-In Newfoundland and Labrador, the Departments of Human Resources, Labour, and Employment, Health and Community Services, Education, and Public Service Secretariat provide programs and services to assist persons with disabilities.
-In addition, government partners with third party agencies to provide programs and services.
+In Newfoundland and Labrador, the Departments of Advanced Education and Skills, Health and Community Services and the Human Resource Secretariat provide programs and services to assist persons with disabilities.
+In addition, government partners with community agencies to provide programs and services.
 Interventions to improve the employability of persons with disabilities are provided in response to individual need.
 As such, interventions to assist with employment preparation and attachment to the workforce, or to address vocational crisis tend to vary in intensity and duration.

-The LMAPD Annual Plan for 2009-10 is attached as Appendix A. The Annual Plan provides information on the individual program objectives, descriptions, target populations and planned expenditures for the 2009-10 fiscal year funded under this agreement.
+The LMAPD Annual Plan for 2012-2013 is attached as Appendix A. The Annual Plan provides information on the individual program objectives, descriptions, target populations and planned expenditures for the 2012-2013 fiscal year funded under this Agreement.